SebastianBrazil/WeatherAppNextJS/README.md

 3/27/24: Added more styling and preperation to call on the Weather API 3/28/24 pt 1: fixed an error that was preventing data from updating properly 3/28/24 pt 2: Have all of my data that should show on the current day API call populating.
+3/29/24 pt 1: Completed styling of all implemented components as well as added the function to switch between temperature types.
+Next step is favorites, then the 5 day forecast, then mobile version.

+Peer Review: